 Abscess swelling can compromise the airway.
 Posterior space abscess can erode into the carotid artery or cause septic thrombophlebitis of the internal jugular vein (Lemierre syndrome).

 Most patients have fever, sore throat, odynophagia, and swelling in the neck down to the hyoid bone.

 Anterior space abscesses cause trismus and induration along the angle of the mandible, with medial bulging of the tonsil and lateral pharyngeal wall.

 Posterior space abscesses cause swelling that is more prominent in the posterior pharyngeal wall.
 Trismus is minimal.
 Posterior abscesses may involve structures within the carotid sheath, possibly causing rigors, high fever, bacteremia, neurologic deficits, and massive hemorrhage caused by carotid artery rupture.

 Treatment may require airway control.
 Parenteral broad-spectrum antibiotics (eg, ceftriaxone, clindamycin) and surgical drainage are generally needed.
 Posterior abscesses are drained externally through the submaxillary fossa.
-Anterior abscesses can often be drained through an intra-oral incision.
+Anterior abscesses can often be drained through an intra-oral incision, although larger abscesses extending beyond the parapharyngeal space may also require an external surgical approach.
 Several days of parenteral culture-determined antibiotics are required after drainage, followed by 10 to 14 days of oral antibiotics.
 Occasionally, small abscesses can be treated with IV antibiotics alone.